MP Estate Planning UK

 Identify your trust type before you calculate or pay anything

-Start by confirming what kind of arrangement you are dealing with.
+Start by confirming exactly what kind of trust you are dealing with.
+This is not an optional step — it is the foundation of every calculation that follows.

 A serene office environment featuring a clean desk with neatly arranged documents about trusts.
 In the foreground, an elegant wooden table holds a sophisticated laptop displaying charts and graphs related to trust types.
 A well-dressed professional, wearing smart business attire, is seated, actively engaged in analyzing the information.
 In the middle ground, a large window allows soft natural light to spill into the room, creating a warm atmosphere.
 Potted plants add a touch of greenery, enhancing the calm vibe.
 In the background, a bookshelf filled with legal texts on trusts and financial documents is visible.
 The scene conveys a sense of professionalism and clarity, perfect for understanding the complexities of various trust types.

-Interest in possessionLife tenant (income recipient)Where someone has an immediate right to income
+Interest in possessionLife tenant (income beneficiary)One person has an immediate right to income; capital passes to remainderman later

 For practical steps on accessing a beneficiary’s share, see our guide on how to access a trust fund.